git-jrm/tracker/README.md

 The deployment architecture separates:

-* Static frontend delivery.
+* Static frontend delivery with .
-* API exposure.
+* API exposure with .
-* Application execution.
+* Application execution with .
-* Data persistence.
+* Data persistence with .

 Deployment automation and infrastructure-as-code will be added as the project evolves.